 Lastly, it is really important to practice good hygiene and clean the trays and containers thoroughly after use and allow them to dry before stacking and putting them away until next time.

-The best course of action against mould is to try and prevent it in the first place, as if your microgreens do unfortunately get mould, then it is recommended not to consume them due to the associated health risks.
+The best course of action against mould is to try and prevent it in the first place, as if your microgreens do unfortunately get mould, then it is recommended not to consume them.

 As a horticultural therapist, professional gardener and freelance writer, Ed is passionate about the healing properties and processes of gardening and nature.
 With a background in occupational therapy, Ed now runs a community garden where he aims to encourage and enable the local community to grow fruit, vegetables and cut flowers and experience the many benefits of gardening.
 Ed lives in West Sussex with his young family and golden retriever, where they look to live the good life by growing as much of their food as possible.
 See Ed's website here.